Reinhart Koselleck

-Reinhart Koselleck (23 April 1923 – 4 February 2006) was a German historian.
+Reinhart Koselleck (/de/; 23 April 1923 – 4 February 2006) was a German historian.
 He is widely considered to be one of the most important historians of the 20th century.
 He occupied a distinctive position within history, working outside of any pre-established 'school', while making pioneering contributions to conceptual history (Begriffsgeschichte), the epistemology of history, linguistics, the foundations of anthropology of history and social history, and the history of law and government.

 Biography

-Koselleck volunteered to serve as a German soldier during World War II, having previously joined the Hitler Youth, the youth organisation of the German Nazi Party.
+Koselleck volunteered to serve as a soldier during World War II, having previously joined the Hitler Youth, the youth organisation of the German Nazi Party.
 In May 1945 he was captured by the Soviet Army and subsequently sent for debris removal to the Auschwitz concentration camp before being transported to Kazakhstan, where he was held as a prisoner of war for 15 months until being repatriated to Germany on medical grounds.
-He claimed that his personal experiences during the war were formative for his later academic direction, especially his interests in "crisis" and "conflict" and his sceptical stance towards "ideological" notions of moral or rational universalism and historical progress.
+He claimed that his personal experiences during the war were formative for his later academic direction, especially his interests in "crisis" and "conflict", and his sceptical stance towards "ideological" notions of moral or rational universalism and historical progress.
 He also claimed that the experience of being part of a defeated nation or culture enabled a more self-reflective form of historical understanding, and that the most interesting perspectives on history are often written by the vanquished rather than the victors.